Daniel Jacobs (boxer): Jacobs vs. Mosley Jr.

+Retirement

+A week after the fight, on July 13, Jacobs announced his retirement from boxing.
+In a post via his social media, he wrote:

+"I'm able to say I'm the first cancer survivor to be a boxing world champion, the biggest accomplishment I've ever [achieved], Being able to inspire others with my story has always made me feel like my life meant more than just fighting inside the ring.
+A true miracle man."

+His manager Keith Connolly also paid tribute to the challenges Jacobs had to overcome during his life and boxing career.
+Jacobs retired with a record of (37 wins, with 30 knockouts and 5 losses.

 In July 2025, Jacobs stated he would consider ending his retirement for a bout with YouTuber turned Professional boxer Jake Paul (12-1, 7 KOs).

 Personal life

 In May 2011, Jacobs was diagnosed with osteosarcoma, a life-threatening form of bone cancer.
 After receiving successful treatment at NewYork–Presbyterian Hospital, he returned to the ring.
 Jacobs has a son.